First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Glitches: analysis and results

 In Fig.~\ref{fig:1048Residuals} we show the timing residuals before and after the inclusion of the glitches in the timing model.
 This timing model is given by Eq.~(\ref{eq:timing-model}) and Eq.~(\ref{eq:glitch-model}), and the fitted parameters are summarized in Table~\ref{tab:1048parameters}.
 No signs of exponential recovery were found for these glitches, so we do not include the exponential decay term in the final fitting.
 The white noise in the data was characterised using \texttt{TempoNest} via the parameters $TNGlobalEF$ and $TNGlobalEQ$.
 We performed a bayesian analysis in a short timespan in order to eliminate the effect of the red noise.
 We obtained $TNGlobalEF=2.59$ and $TNGLobalEQ=-5.13$; the former indicates the factor by which the template-fitting underestimates the ToA errorbars, and the latter a systematic uncertainty of $\approx 7~\mu$s.

+In order to evaluate the reliability of the reported glitches against timing-noise residuals, we also tested the inclusion of red noise in the timing model.
+We used the solution obtained by \citet{2020MNRAS.494..228L} for this pulsar\footnote{\url{https://github.com/Molonglo/TimingDataRelease1/}}and re-fitted the timing model without including the putative glitches.
+We obtained a weighted rms of $Wrms=204~\mu$s and a reduced chi-square of $\chi^2_\mathrm{red}=4.34$.
+Next, we included the first glitch in the timing model and the residuals decreased significantly, down to \mbox{$Wrms=131~\mu$s} and $\chi^2_\mathrm{red}=1.77$.
+We then incorporated the second glitch in the model, which led to $Wrms=112~\mu$s and $\chi^2_\mathrm{red}=1.57$.
+We thus support the interpretation that both events correspond to glitches instead of red noise.

-In Table~\ref{tab:glitches-anteriores} we recompile the magnitude of all the previous glitches of PSR J1048$-$5832 and compare it with the values of the new glitches reported in this work (on December 20th 2020 and November 20th 2021).
+In Table~\ref{tab:glitches-anteriores} we recompile the magnitude of all the previous glitches of PSR J1048$-$5832 and compare it with the values of the new glitches reported in this work (on 2020 December 20th and 2021 November 20th).
 These new glitches can be classified as mini-glitches given that they present values of \mbox{$\Delta \nu_\mathrm{g}/\nu \sim 10^{-8} \ll 10^{-6}$}.
-We note that there were two mini-glitches previously detected in this pulsar, but even in these cases their amplitudes were $\approx 3$ times larger than the ones of the two glitches reported in this work.
+We note that there were two small glitches previously detected in this pulsar, but even in these cases their amplitudes were $\approx 3$ times larger than the ones of the two glitches reported in this work.

-\subsection{Glitch detection in PSR J0835-4510 (Vela)}
+\subsection{Glitch detection in PSR J0835$-$4510 (Vela)}

-We reported the detection of a new $(\#22)$ glitch in Vela in \cite{2021ATel14806....1S}.
+We first reported the detection of a new $(\#22)$ glitch in Vela in \cite{2021ATel14806....1S} (the 21 glitches previously reported are listed in the ATNF catalogue {\url{http://www.atnf.csiro.au/people/pulsar/psrcat/glitchTbl.html}}).
 We observed the Vela pulsar on Jul 21 for $165$ min with A1 and $206$ min with A2 (MJD 59416.6321--59416.7666).
 We measured a barycentric period of $P_\mathrm{bary} = 89.4086241(17)$~ms, consistent with the pulsar ephemeris at that time.
 No glitch was observed during that observation.
 In our following observation on Jul 22 (started in MJD 59417.6549) with A2, we obtained a period $P_\mathrm{bary} = 89.4065093(15)$~ms, showing a decrease of $\Delta P = 0.113~\mu$s with respect to the expected period, which corresponds to \mbox{$\Delta P/P = 1.26\times10^{-6}$}.
 This result was confirmed with a subsequent observation on Jul 23 with A1 and A2.
 This first analysis placed the new Vela glitch between MJD 59416.7666--59417.6549.
 Subsequent reports \citep{2021ATel14807....1D,2021ATel14808....1O,2021ATel14812....1S} narrowed the glitch epoch to MJD 59417.618--59417.628.